 Since you will not be able to access campus computers until after registration, you may need to visit an Internet café to email your family that you have safely arrived.
 Laptop computers can also be registered for use on the campus networks, but this will be at your own cost.
+You will have access to internet in your housing, via an ethernet cord (that you need to purchase or bring with).
 Stellenbosch advises that you do not bring along your own personal laptop for safety reasons.
 However, if you decide to bring your computer along, you must take full responsibility for its safety.